-During 2019, the Board of Directors of Transocean Ltd. held four meetings.
+During 2020, the Board of Directors of Transocean Ltd. held five meetings.
 The Board of Directors and the committees of the Board of Directors met at least once a quarter and the quarterly meetings generally occurred over a period of two days.
-Each of our directors attended 100% of the meetings following their election, including meetings of committees on which the director served.
+Each of our directors attended 100% of the meetings following his or her election, including meetings of committees on which the director served, except for Mr. Mohn, whose attendance at one Board Meeting was excused due to a potential conflict of interest associated with his ownership of debt securities issued by a subsidiary of the Company, as further described in this proxy statement.

 The Board of Directors has the following standing committees: Audit, Compensation, Finance, Corporate Governance, and Health, Safety, Environment and Sustainability.
 As noted above, the charters for these committees may be found on our website at: www.deepwater.com by selecting the Governance page in the Investors section dropdown.
 In addition, the Board of Directors may from time to time form special committees to consider particular matters that arise.
-Following the 2020 Annual General Meeting, the Board expects to complete its annual review of committee assignments.
+Following the 2021 Annual General Meeting, the Board expects to complete its annual review of committee assignments.